dennisXZX/devops-notes/AWS-EC2.md

 ## EC2 (Elastic Compute Cloud)

-##### Deploy a Laravel to EC2
+##### Deploy a Laravel app to EC2

-- Create a new EC2 instance and choose an Amazon Machine Image of your choice
+- Create a new EC2 instance and choose an Amazon Machine Image
 - Generate a key pair (public and private keys) which allows you to connect to your instance securely

 You should store your ssh keys in `/Users/$USERNAME/.ssh/` and set the directory permissions to `700` (drwx------).